ADerycke/Better_Plot/README.md

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/b424b0f9-6329-48d9-bb85-59c1af6edd63)

-# General introduction
+# Series-Plotter : General introduction

-This file is simply made for accelerate significantly the Excel chart production, and add other kind of chart not natively handle by Excel (e.g., ternary diagram, stacked "temporal" chart...).
-The file allows to add grid for binary and ternary diagram, with a list of already implemented geochemical grids (cf. grid files).
+This file ***Series-plotter(version).xlsm*** is simply made to accelerate significantly Excel chart production, and add other kind of chart not natively handle by Excel (e.g., ternary diagram, stacked "temporal" chart...).
+The file also has tools for geosciences like :
+  - allowing to add grid for binary and ternary diagram, with a list of already implemented geochemical grids (cf. grid file).
+  - allowing to automatically normalise geochemical data, with a list of already implemented geochemical normalisation (cf. normalisation file).

-It's a "work in progress project" so maybe you gonna encounter some trubble and error, so don't hesitated to reported me any problem.
+It's never perfect so maybe you gonna encounter some troubles and errors, so don't hesitate to report me any problem.
 There is no restriction to use and distribute the "Series Plotter" files, as long as you refer this GitHub.

 *Excel version :*
-  - should work on any version greeter than Excel 2016
+  - should work on any version earlier than Excel 2016
   - never tested on version older than Excel 2016
-  - some very specifiques utility may not work on the restrained version of Excel (as students version or application)
+  - some utilities/tools may not work on the restrained version of Excel (as students version or application)

 *Systems :*
   - Windows 10 (32bit) : not tested but should work
-  - Windows 10 (64bi) : tested and work
+  - Windows 10 (64bit) : tested and work
   - Windows 11 (64bit) : not tested but should work
   - MacOS (Monterey) : tested and don't work

-  For the MacOS user, Microsoft removed several developpement facilities from Mac Excel, so i'm not working on a proper version by now, sorry...
+  For the MacOS user, Microsoft removed several development facilities from Mac Excel, so i'm not working on a proper version by now, sorry...

 **Conceptor : Alexis Derycke**
   - [Reseach Gate](https://www.researchgate.net/profile/Alexis-Derycke)